LoadingStill/WebGSM/README.md

 THIS IS AN ALPHA SOFTWARE!

-Build the container:
-`docker build -t webgsm .`
+1. Build the container: `docker build -t webgsm .`

-Run the Container:
-`docker run -d -p 8082:8082 -v /var/run/docker.sock:/var/run/docker.sock webgsm`
+2. Run the Container: `docker run -d -p 8082:8082 -v /var/run/docker.sock:/var/run/docker.sock webgsm`

-Access the Web App
-Open a browser and go to `http://localhost:8082/frontend/index.html`
+3. Access the Web App: Open a browser and go to `http://localhost:8082/frontend/index.html`

 Notes:
 The `-v /var/run/docker.sock:/var/run/docker.sock` part allows the container to manage Docker on the host.
 This is powerful but risky—use with care.